 Princeton University has an acceptance rate of 5.8%, which makes it a highly selective school.
-Applicants need high standardized test scores and grades to be considered for admission.
+Applicants need high standardized test scores, SAT or ACT, and grades to be considered for admission.
 To apply, students are advised to use the Universal College Application, Coalition Application, and the Common Application.

 To help improve admissions chances for those who are sure the university is their top choice, there is a single-choice early action plan.
 The acceptance rate is believed to be doubled for early action applicants.
 Through the early application, students can demonstrate their interest in joining Princeton.
 The school also considers legacy status in the process of application review.